nekr0z/linux-on-huawei-matebook-13-2019/README.md

 I am running Debian on the more simple MateBook 13 variant, model Wright-W19.
 This repository documents what works and what does not.

-If you like this page and want it to get even better and more useful, feel free to contribute to issues and pull requests, or just [buy me a coffee](https://www.buymeacoffee.com/nekr0z).
+If you like this page and want it to get even better and more useful, feel free to contribute issues and pull requests, or just [buy me a coffee](https://www.buymeacoffee.com/nekr0z).

 ## Linux Support Matrix